Nathan398/Nathans-Toggler/README.md

 # 🧰 Nathan's Toggler

-Nathan's Toggler is a friendly Windows utility to quickly toggle **Windows Defender**, control **internet access**, and manage folder-based firewall & Defender exclusions—all from a simple Python GUI.
+Nathan's Toggler is a friendly Windows utility that allows you to toggle quickly **Windows Defender**, control **internet access**, and manage folder-based firewall and Defender exclusions—all from a simple Python GUI.

 ---